0Thomas1/React_Backend_Proxy_Template/README.md

 2. Use the React app to make API requests, which will be proxied to the backend server.

-## Contributing

-Contributions are welcome!
-Please follow the guidelines outlined in CONTRIBUTING.md.

 ## License

 This project is licensed under the MIT License.
 See LICENSE.md for more information.